tu-dortmund-ls12-rt/unikernel-based_deferrable_server_analysis/README.md

 ### Acknowledgments

-This work has been supported by European Research Council (ERC) Consolidator Award 2019, as part of PropRT (Number 865170), and by Deutsche Forschungsgemeinschaft (DFG), as part of Sus-Aware (Project no. 398602212)
+This work has been supported by European Research Council (ERC) Consolidator Award 2019, as part of PropRT (Number 865170), and by Deutsche Forschungsgemeinschaft (DFG), as part of Sus-Aware (Project no. 398602212).

 ### License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.